 City: Washington, DC

-As a founding member of the American Civil Liberties Union and supporter of the New Deal, many believed he would have a progressive influence on the Court.
+As a founding member of the ACLU and supporter of the New Deal, many believed Frankfurter would have a progressive influence on the Court.
 Instead, Frankfurter restrained from using personal views in his decisions and became one of the more conservative judges on the bench.

 Frankfurter was a champion for judicial restraint, a principle that judges should not attempt to interpret the meaning or intent of the Constitution.
-Using restraint, judges follow a strict reading of the U.S. Constitution and only strike down laws and overturn decisions that are inconsistent with its written words.
+Using restraint, judges follow a strict reading of the US Constitution and only strike down laws and overturn decisions that are inconsistent with its written words.

 Following this philosophy, Justice Frankfurter often made rulings that conflicted with his personal convictions.
 But he believed strongly in the words written by America’s forefathers and once said, “As a member of this court I am not justified in writing my private notions of policy into the Constitution, no matter how deeply I may cherish them or how mischievous I may deem their disregard.”
 A liberal at heart and a conservative on the bench, Felix Frankfurter brought balance to the Supreme Court.

 During his years on the court, Frankfurter wrote 247 opinions, 132 concurring opinions, and 251 dissents.
 Among some of the notable cases he heard were Brown v.
 Board of Education and Brown II.
 After suffering a stroke, Frankfurter retired in 1962.
 President John F. Kennedy awarded him the Presidential Medal of Freedom the following year.
 Frankfurter died on February 22, 1965.